AdguardTeam/dnsproxy/README.md

-  -k, --tls-key=   Path to a file with the private key -b, --bootstrap= Bootstrap DNS for DoH and DoT (default: 8.8.8.8:53) -r, --ratelimit= Ratelimit (requests per second) (default: 0) -u, --upstream=  An upstream to be used (can be specified multiple times)
+  -k, --tls-key=   Path to a file with the private key -b, --bootstrap= Bootstrap DNS for DoH and DoT (default: 8.8.8.8:53) -r, --ratelimit= Ratelimit (requests per second) (default: 0) -z, --cache      If specified, DNS cache is enabled -u, --upstream=  An upstream to be used (can be specified multiple times)

 Help Options: